 High School – Adulthood

 Most children’s services continue to provide support up to the age of 18, or to the age of 21 if the child remains in school.
 The specific needs of the child during this transition period will dictate the need for service coordination and case conferences.
-Depending upon the child’s needs and the plan of action.
 The Timmins Transition Committee agencies agree for the purpose of transitioning that service providers from both children’s and adult agencies could be invited to the case conference to ensure the continuum of services during this transition process time.
 Assignment of a new service coordinator may be decided, with the person and/or family being able to assume this role if desired.

 Relocation to Timmins